The State of REITs: January 2024 Edition

-- Only 8.02% of REIT securities had a positive total return in December.
-13.14% were in the black for the full year 2022.
+- 79% of REIT securities had a positive total return in December with 66.25% in the black for the full year.

-After experiencing some recovery in October and November, REITs fell sharply in December (-7.72%), closing the year out with a -23.56% full-year total return.
-In December the REIT sector underperformed the Dow Jones Industrial Average (-4.09%) and S&P 500 (-5.76%), but outperformed the NASDAQ (-8.7%).
-Full year 2022 relative performance was similar as the REIT sector underperformed the Dow Jones Industrial Average (-6.9%) and S&P 500 (-18.1%), but didn’t suffer nearly as severe of a decline as the NASDAQ (-32.5%).
-The market cap weighted Vanguard Real Estate ETF (VNQ) had a better total return than the average REIT in December (-5.03% vs. -7.72%), but still underperformed by 268 basis points over the course of 2022. (-26.24% vs. -23.56%).
-The spread between the 2023 FFO multiples of large cap REITs (16.6x) and small cap REITs (11.3x) narrowed slightly in December as multiples contracted by 0.9 turns for large caps and 0.8 turns for small caps.
-Investors currently need to pay an average of 46.9% more for each dollar of FFO from large cap REITs relative to small cap REITs.
+The REIT sector followed up a strong November performance (+9.50%) with an even better December (+11.40%).
+The average REIT total return in December far exceeded that of the broader market with more than double the return of the NASDAQ (+5.6%), Dow Jones Industrial Average (+4.9%), and S&P 500 (4.5%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) fell short of the average REIT in December (+9.43% vs. +11.40%), but outperformed YTD (+11.79% vs. +8.66%).
+The spread between the 2023 FFO multiples of large cap REITs (17.0x) and small cap REITs (13.3x) narrowed again in December as multiples expanded 0.6 turns for large caps and 0.7 turns for small caps.
+Investors currently need to pay an average of 27.8% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities